 One major factor that adds expense for expats in France, is the cost of converting cash to euros from your home currency.
 Even if your bank says it offers fee-free money exchange, you can be sure that its cut is rolled up in the exchange rate it uses.

 To get the best deal, you should use an exchange service like Wise which gives you the same rate you find on Google.
-With a quick service, and low transparent fees to transfer your money, this can be a much better deal than relying on your bank.
+With a quick service, and low transparent fees to send money to France, this can be a much better deal than relying on your bank.

 If you're moving to France, than rental costs will be a large slice of your monthly outgoings.
 There's a huge difference in the costs of rental homes, so choosing your house or flat carefully will help you stick within your budget.